 Education sector marketing is notoriously challenging.
-Well-known hurdles include budget limitations and having to appeal to a completely new audience each year, and with the rise of digital marketing channels, marketing your educational institution effectively is becoming even more competitive and complex.
+Well-known hurdles include budget limitations and having to appeal to a completely new audience each year.
+With the rise of digital marketing channels, marketing your educational institution effectively is becoming even more competitive and complex.

-Students (and their parents) now expect online entry forms and an authentic presence on social media, and candidate recruitment becoming a year-round activity – and as digital channels continue to evolve, even established educational suppliers should be re-evaluating their marketing strategy annually.
+Students (and their parents) now expect online entry forms, an authentic presence on social media, and candidate recruitment becoming a year-round activity – and as digital channels continue to evolve, even established educational suppliers should be re-evaluating their marketing strategy annually.

 So how can you ensure your education sector marketing strategy is set for success?
 Some of it will always be down to the context and objectives of your school, college or university, but here are some of the general things to bear in mind…

 Look at when in the year you can best plan or review your marketing strategy, also allowing time for implementation.
 Recommended timings are preparing for the new academic year in June, and getting ready for the new financial year and spring term in November.

 Regardless of your budget, setting aside time at critical points in the year to work on your marketing strategy will help you generate demand that leads to fill those spaces.
 It’s also worth remembering to keep future candidates warm throughout the year.
 Don’t just see candidate recruitment as a one-off ‘open day’, as competitors will find it all too easy to creep up and steal prospective students from you when you least expect it if you’re not at the top of your game year round.

 Prospective students now expect you to have a strong social media presence across key channels, including Facebook, Twitter and YouTube.
 Being present on these channels helps you keep your school, college or university front of mind, so make sure you’re making the most of social platforms.